• Skip to primary navigation

 The best job that I ever had was at a small, public golf course by my house.
 It was a pretty crappy golf course – poorly maintained, no facilities beyond a small putting green and an old pro shop, and a stupidly difficult back nine where I lost hundreds of golf balls.

 I worked at that golf course every summer during college, as well as in the year between when I graduated college and before I started law school.
 The job paid minimum wage, but the money wasn’t really important to me back then.
-I lived at home during those summers, and other than buying food or drinks when I went out with friends, I basically had no expenses.
+I lived at home during those summers, and other than buying food or drinks when I went out with friends, I pretty much had no expenses.

 If I could, I would have worked at that golf course forever – for whatever reason, I just found that job super chill and very fun.
-Unfortunately, 8 bucks an hour or whatever I was getting paid wasn’t enough for me to survive on.
+Unfortunately, 8 bucks an hour or whatever I was getting paid at the time wasn’t enough for me to survive on.
 Eventually, I had to move on and do something that could actually sustain an independent lifestyle, which is ultimately what led me to law school (and the $87,000 worth of student loans that I took out to do it).
-Even though I’ve worked plenty of good and prestigious jobs since graduating from law school, I still look back at that job with fond memories.
+Even though I’ve worked plenty of good and prestigious jobs since graduating from law school, I still look back at that golf course job with fond memories.

 I’m sure I’m not the only one who has had jobs like this – these simple jobs that we just enjoy for some reason.
 Unfortunately, work like this typically doesn’t pay enough for most people to make it a long-term thing.
-And so, we end up moving on to bigger, better, and in all likelihood, more stressful jobs – the real jobs that we can talk about at professional gatherings or at family events.
-But a lot of you reading this are probably similar to me, thinking back to a simple job from years ago that you enjoyed.
-For those of us on the path to financial independence, getting a job like that is something that we can do – and probably sooner than we think.
+And so, we end up moving on to bigger, better, and in all likelihood, more stressful jobs – the real jobs that we can talk about at professional gatherings or family events.

 What Is Barista FIRE?

 When people ask me about my FIRE goals, I typically say that I’m “soft” FIRE.
 That is, I don’t really have an end date in mind like a lot of the more hardcore FIRE folks in the community.
 I’m just saving as much as I can without sacrificing too much of my lifestyle.
-I’d be perfectly happy to be in a position where I’ve covered almost all of my living expenses from my savings and only need to earn $5,000 or $10,000 in a year in order to cover the remainder.
+I’d be perfectly happy to be in a position where I’ve covered almost all of my living expenses from my savings and only need to earn $5,000 or $10,000 in a year to cover the remainder.

-But imagine the flexibility you gain in your life when you only need to make $5,000 or $10,000 in a year in order to live.
-If you’re in a position like that, you can basically do anything you want.
+Making a legitimate, full-time income is hard to do and might require you to do work you don’t really want to do.
+You’re also probably going to have to work 40 hours per week for most of the year.
+But imagine the flexibility you gain in your life when you only need to make $5,000 or $10,000 in a year to live.
+If you’re in a position like that, you can essentially do anything you want.

 Achieving Barista FIRE Is Easier Than You Realize

-To understand the power behind Barista FIRE, you just have to remember how valuable making $5,000 or $10,000 in a year is for your FIRE plans.
+To understand the power behind Barista FIRE, you just have to think about how valuable making $5,000 or $10,000 in a year is for your FIRE plans.
 Using the standard 4% withdrawal rate rule, $10,000 per year of income is the equivalent of having $250,000 invested in your portfolio ($250,000 times 4% equals $10,000).

-What this means is that someone who can or is willing to earn $10,000 per year will need $250,000 less in their portfolio in order to live.
+What this means is that someone who can or is willing to earn $10,000 per year will need $250,000 less in their portfolio to live.
 For many people, saving an extra $250,000 could take years of hard, grueling work.

 Just take a look: